AhmedYasserrr/3D-modeling-using-photogrammetry/Length Estimation Software/README.md

    - Press **W** to increase the rectangle's height.
    - Press **Q** to rotate the rectangle clockwise.
    - Press **E** to rotate the rectangle anti-clockwise.
+4. On the rectangle with known length, write it's length in cm (After this, the real length for all other rectangles will be calculated and displayed when printing).

 ## Dependencies